bentocg/NYC_cab_efficiency/README.md

 ### Shared rides
 ![alt text](images/share_map.png)

-* Red lines are comparable to walkers when it comes to efficiency and green lines are comparable to bicycles.*
+*Red lines are comparable to walkers when it comes to efficiency and green lines are comparable to bicycles.*

+*Interactive versions of these maps are available in the notebook and its html version.*

 ## Efficiency through time
 ![alt text](images/efficiency_plot.png)